 It's important to remember that screening identifies only the possibility that a baby has a defect.
-It's possible to give birth to a healthy baby after a screening test shows that a defect may be present.
-You aren't required to have any prenatal screening; talk to your doctor about any tests he or she thinks you should have.
+Some women give birth to a healthy baby after a screening test shows that a defect may be present.
+If you're pregnant, talk to your doctor about any tests he or she thinks you should have.

-Other birth defects that can't be detected before birth can be identified during routine newborn screenings.
-With parents' permission, babies are tested after birth to screen for certain birth defects that need to be treated soon after birth.
-Exactly what a baby is tested for varies from state to state, although all states screen for phenylketonuria (PKU), congenital hypothyroidism, sickle cell disease, and about 30 other conditions identified using a technology called tandem mass spectroscopy.
-Parents should ask health care providers or the hospital nursery which tests their state performs routinely.
+Other birth defects are found during routine newborn screenings.
+With parents' permission, babies are tested after birth to screen for certain birth defects that need to be treated.
+In the U.S., exactly what a baby is tested for varies from state to state, although all states screen for phenylketonuria (PKU), congenital hypothyroidism, sickle cell disease, and about 30 other conditions.
+Parents should ask health care providers or the hospital nursery which tests their state does.

 Parents who have concerns about another specific birth defect might be able to have their baby tested for it.
 They should talk to their health care provider about it before the baby is born.

 Many birth defects can't be prevented, but a woman can do some things before and during pregnancy to help lower the chances of having a baby with a birth defect.

 - make sure their vaccinations are up to date

 - make sure they don't have any sexually transmitted diseases (STDs)

 - get the daily recommended dose of folic acid before trying to conceive